naveenrajm7/vagrant_utm/docs/known_issues.md

 # Known Issues

-This plugin was built built around the existing UTM API.
+This plugin is built around the existing UTM API.
 Hence there are things which are not ideal.

 1. ~~vagrant up : Loads new VM by downloading zip file every time, and manually asks the user to confirm the download completion.~~